Blog | Personal Finance

 How—and why—the Rich Dad way is different than the so-called financial experts

 Personal finance is a big deal.
-Seems like every corner you turn around in the information age, you run into somebody giving you financial advice.
+Seems like at every corner you turn in the information age, you run into somebody giving you financial advice.

 Personal finance is about more than managing your money so you can meet your financial goals.
 Rich Dad defines personal finance as the path to financial freedom.